persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - Summary and PDF/CDF tabs:

         - when changing the variable, the tabs are updated
+        - when changing either Probability or Empirical quantile spinboxes values both are updated
+        - when changing confidence interval level spinbox value, CI length is updated
+        - PDF, CDF and survival function are available in Graph settings widget from PDF/CDF tab plots

       - Other Plots tabs and Table tab: